Stably irrational hypersurfaces of small slopes: Supplements

 \subsection{A general vanishing result}

+Starting with the work of Artin--Mumford and Colliot-Th\'el\`ene--Ojanguren, many important examples of rationally connected varieties with unramified cohomology are constructed as follows.
+One starts with a proper morphism $f:Y\to \CP^n$ whose generic fibre is a smooth quadric $Q$ over $k(\CP^n)$ and chooses $Q$ in such a special way that there is a class $\alpha\in H^n(k(\CP^n),\Z/2)$ whose pullback $f^\ast \alpha\in H^n(k(Y),\Z/2)$ is nontrivial and unramified over $k$, see e.g.\ \cite{artin-mumford,CTO,HPT,Sch1}.

-In this section we prove the following vanishing theorem, which shows that the vanishing condition in the degeneration method in Proposition \ref{prop:degeneration} is automatically satisfied for many quadric bundles.
+We prove the following vanishing theorem, which shows that in the above situation, the vanishing condition that is needed in the degeneration method in Proposition \ref{prop:degeneration} for varieties which specialize to $Y$ is automatically satisfied.
 Our result generalizes \cite[Proposition 7]{Sch2} and shows that in fact item (\ref{item:prop:unramified-coho:1}) implies (\ref{item:prop:unramified-coho:2}) in Proposition \ref{prop:unramified-coho}.

 \begin{theorem} Let $f:Y\to S$ be a surjective morphism of proper varieties over an algebraically closed field $k$ with $\operatorname{char}(k)\neq 2$ whose generic fibre is birational to a smooth quadric over $k(S)$.
 Let $n=\dim(S)$ and assume that there is a class $\alpha\in H^n(k(S),\Z/2)$ with $f^\ast \alpha\in H^n_{nr}(k(Y)/k,\Z/2)$.